OpenMS/pyopenms-docs/docs/source/ms_data.rst

 Spectrum
 ********

-The most important container for raw data and :term:`peaks` is :py:class:`~.MSSpectrum` which we have already worked with in the `Getting Started <getting_started.html>`_ tutorial. :py:class:`~.MSSpectrum` is a container for 1-dimensional :term:`peak` data (a container of :py:class:`~.Peak1D`).
+The most important container for raw data and peaks is :py:class:`~.MSSpectrum` which we have already worked with in the `Getting Started <getting_started.html>`_ tutorial. :py:class:`~.MSSpectrum` is a container for 1-dimensional peak data (a container of :py:class:`~.Peak1D`).
 You can access these objects directly, by using an iterator or indexing.
 Meta-data is accessible through inheritance of the :py:class:`~.SpectrumSettings` objects which handles meta data of a :term:`mass spectrum`.

-In the following example program, a :py:class:`~.MSSpectrum` is filled with :term:`peaks`, sorted according to :term:`mass-to-charge` ratio and a selection of :term:`peak` positions is displayed.
+In the following example program, a :py:class:`~.MSSpectrum` is filled with peaks, sorted according to mass-to-charge ratio and a selection of peak positions is displayed.

-First we create a :term:`mass spectrum` and insert :term:`peaks` with descending :term:`mass-to-charge` ratios:
+First we create a :term:`mass spectrum` and insert peaks with descending mass-to-charge ratios:

 .. code-block:: python
     :linenos: